How do you keep your house, possessions, and loved ones safe in your new German home? Find out your options for home insurance in Germany.

 Once you’ve chosen your insurance provider, you can typically apply for insurance in Germany online or over the phone.
 Some insurers also have main street stores that you can visit to apply in-person.

 You will likely need to provide ID, proof of address and bank details (if paying by a direct debit plan).
 If applying online, you will normally receive the insurance policy and documents electronically within 24 hours.

 Policies typically last for 12 months, although some can be arranged for longer periods such as 3-5 years.
 Some policies stipulate that you cannot cancel early without prior good reason; however, you can also find plenty of insurers that offer anytime cancellation policies.

 Renewal with some companies is done automatically if you don’t notify them that you wish to cancel at least 30 days before the end of the policy.
 Check your policy details for renewal and cancellation information.

-How to make a home contents insurance claim in Germany
+How to make a home insurance claim in Germany

 Canceling a contract or changing provider